Connecting data and knowledge

-With the help of deep learning methods, the "Big Data Analytics" working group is creating a highly accurate model of the human brain, the resolution of which will extend down to individual nerve cells.
-In doing so, the group wants to develop solutions that can also be used in other research areas
+With the help of deep learning methods, the "Big Data Analytics" working group is creating a model of the human brain.
+The results should also be of use to other research areas

 "As a central unit, Helmholtz Zentrum München links several Helmholtz Centers, which form local units with a focus on specific topics.
 Jülich has a special focus in the field of key technologies/information", says Dr. Timo Dickscheid, AI expert from the Institute of Neuroscience and Medicine (INM-1).
 "Each local unit consists of a fully equipped junior research group and a high-level support team that provides AI expertise to other scientists in their projects".